PM calls upon Ulema to promote unity, harmony; foil propaganda against Islam

 The Prime Minister also lauded the role played by Jamia Naeemia and observed that visiting the seminary had always been a great source of spiritual experience.

-He also paid tribute to late Mufti Naeemi for his services to religion and society.
+He also paid tribute to late Mufti Muhammad Hussain Naeemi and Mufti Sarfraz Naeemi for their services to religion and society.

 PM calls upon Ulema to promote unity, harmony; foil propaganda against Islam